 Ayurvedic medicine defines people according to three doshas (compositions): Vata, Pitta, and Kapha doshas.
 Each person has a unique combination of these three, with one or two dominant, naturally.
 However, the dominant dosha can vary, either with the time of the day, or even the time of life.

-As we age, Vata dosha increases in dominance.
+As we age, Vata dosha increases in dominance and Kapha dosha goes down.
 Now, Vata is the air dosha, which is associated with dryness, irregularities, hardness, brittle, roughness and is light in nature.

-Healing the bone tissues (asthi dhatu means) restoring the proper quantity and quality of Kapha dosha and vata dosha in the body.
+Healing the bone tissue (asthi dhatu) means restoring the proper quantity and quality of vata dosha and kapha dosha in the body.
 This will help to establish a balanced bone formation according to the body constitution of the person.

 Let’s see how you can implement Ayurvedic principles in your diet and lifestyle to improve the density of your bones: